 Tired of suffering from chronic pain conditions related to the back, neck, or spine?
 It may be time to consider Ketamine Infusions.
 Ketamine Infusions have helped countless chronic pain sufferers find relief and it can help you too!

-Every ketamine treatment session served in North Dallas is designed to provide lasting relief from previously untreatable mood conditions.
-That's why each session is customized to each patient's medical and personal needs.
+Ketamine Infusion Therapy is designed to provide lasting relief from chronic pain and previously untreatable mood conditions.1 That's why each session is customized to each patient's medical and personal needs.
 We are honored to provide patients with a ketamine therapy solution to help minimize the discomfort they may face due to chronic pain.

 What is Ketamine Therapy?

-Developed as a dissociative anesthetic in 1962, Ketamine Therapy was used initially for children’s surgery and emergency pain control on the battlefield during the Vietnam War.
+Developed as a dissociative anesthetic in 1962, Ketamine Therapy was used initially for children’s surgery 2 and emergency pain control on the battlefield during the Vietnam War.3

 More recently, it has been used to treat intractable chronic pain, treatment-resistant depression, anxiety disorders and as an adjunct to therapy for patients with posttraumatic stress disorder and chemical dependency disorders.

-As a strong anesthetic, ketamine works by blocking a specific nerve cell receptor from firing, which decreases pain.
+As a strong anesthetic, ketamine works by blocking a specific nerve cell receptor4 from firing, which decreases pain.

 It can be given intravenously, intramuscularly, sublingually, orally at our Northern Dallas location.
 Most recently, it has been FDA approved for in-office.